skyformat99/DBLayer/readme.md

 * it's light weight easy to use.
 * with spring.net is a good way to use i recommond use it.
+* Automatic generation of distributed ID
+* pager code easy to use
+* support sqlserver、oracle、mysql

 ```C#
 //add a log data to db